BorisJung/BorisJung.github.io/digiPots.md

 The first practical application will be using a digital potentiometer to replace the 10V-pwm circuitry, which I'm currently using to dim some LED fixtures using a MeanWell powersupply with 3-in-1 dimming function. (see page 4 in [HLG-40H-20-B datasheets](https://www.meanwell-web.com/content/files/pdfs/productPdfs/MW/HLG-40H/HLG-40H-spec.pdf))

-This would save me the 10V supply, physical space as well as unnecessarily wasted energy (although admittedly not very much).
+This would make the currently needed 10V supply obsolete, reduce physical space as well as unnecessarily wasted energy (although admittedly not very much).

+___

 ### First eval boards